-- 4. Route the ground wire into the splice compartment.
-Crimp a 2-hole lug onto the wire end and terminate it to the main cabinet ground bar. - 5.
-Connect the signal cables to the splitter shelf as follows:
+4. Route the ground wire into the splice compartment.
+Crimp a 2-hole lug onto the wire end and terminate it to the main cabinet ground bar.

 Note: Mating a CAT5 cable to the 90-degree CAT3 connector on the splitter shelf requires special attention, as only one side of the connector can be secured with a screw.
 The other side of the connector must be secured with a cable tie.
 The head of the cable tie must align with the bottom edge of the connector to achieve a robust connection.
 When supplying your own cables, Clearfield recommends using CAT5 cables to achieve optimal SNR margins.